 – Choice Hotels International, Inc. (NYSE:CHH), the second-largest global franchiser of economy and mid-scale hotels with 12 brands, marketed by its slogan “Bada Book, Bada Boom.”

-Four Favorite Stocks Featured by Baron Funds Include 2U, Inc.
+Four Favorite Stocks Featured by Baron Funds Identify 2U, Inc.

 2U, Inc.’s stock has tanked 45 percent from its May highs as it continues large-scale investments to ramp up its business.
 The company is among a number of growth stocks whose price-to-earnings (P/E) valuations and share prices have pulled back during the recent market sell-off.
 The stock still has fairly lofty price targets set on it by analysts who track it.